 In 1848, a Royal Order issued by Isabel II appointed the engineers, Juan Rafo and Juan de Ribera, to draw up a project to end the water supply problem besetting Madrid.
 The two engineers designed and constructed a gravity dam and a canal almost 70 kilometres long with a reservoir of 48,000 cubic metres.
 This infrastructure would carry water from the River Lozoya to the city of Madrid and supply up to five times the population of that time.

 Canal de Isabel II's origin

-The 24th of June 1858, water from the river Lozoya reached Madrid for the first time, thus, ended one of the most important civil engineering works of the time and Queen Isabel II opened the Madrid water supply.
-The milestone was commemorated through the instalment of a fountain in the San Bernardo street.
+On the 24th of June 1858, water from the Lozoya River reached Madrid for the first time, thus, ended one of the most important civil engineering works of the time and Queen Isabel II opened the Madrid water supply.
+The milestone was commemorated through the instalment of a fountain in San Bernardo Street.